 Please contact David Durant, Federal Documents & Social Sciences Collection, for any questions about the CWIS Collection and how to use it: firstname.lastname@example.org

-The CWIS Collection is part of the Association of Southeast Regional Libraries' Collaborative Federal Depository Program.
+The CWIS Collection is part of the Association of Southeast Regional Libraries' Collaborative Federal Depository Program, and of the US Government Publishing Office's Preservation Steward program.